Virtue signalling

-Definition
+Definition and usage

 According to the Cambridge Dictionary, virtue signalling is "an attempt to show other people that you are a good person, for example by expressing opinions that will be acceptable to them, especially on social media... indicating that one has virtue merely by expressing disgust or favour for certain political ideas or cultural happenings".
 The expression is often used to imply by the user that the virtue being signalled is exaggerated or insincere.